At the Hawk's Well: Dramatic form

-and plot-driven theatre of the time.
-The stage is, "any bare space before a wall against which stands a patterned screen", and the only props are a black cloth with "a gold pattern suggesting a hawk", and a blue cloth to represent a well.
+and plot-driven contemporaries.
+The stage is "any bare space before a wall against which stands a patterned screen", and the only props are a black cloth with "a gold pattern suggesting a hawk", and a blue cloth to represent a well.
 The actors' costumes are simple, striking and stylised, and the two main protagonists wear masks while the others have their faces made up to resemble masks.
 The puppet-like movement of the actors is accompanied throughout by a drum, gong, and zither.

-The play is written in verse and opens and closes with the comments and interpretations of the musicians who speak both individually, and together as a chorus.
-The main body of the play consists of a short drama involving just three protagonists.
+The play is written in verse and opens and closes with the comments and interpretations of the musicians who speak both individually, and as a chorus.
+The bulk of the play features only the interactions between the three protagonists.